 Day Hike Permits

-No permits are needed to day hike the Angel’s Landing Trail
+Permits are needed to day hike the Angel’s Landing Trail as of 2022.

 Permits are required for all overnight trips in Zion National Park.
 Hikers can apply for permits 3 months in advance on the 5th of each month.
 There is a $5.00 non-refundable fee for an online calendar reservation, and there is an additional charge for a permit that is determined by the size of your group.
 About one third of backcountry permits can also be obtained the day before or day of a trip by walk-up only.
 For more information on Zion National Park’s permit system, click here.

 - 3-4 liters of water (more in summer)